-- The Great Emperor In Song Dynasty depicts the life of Song Taizu Zhao Kuangyin; the first few episodes of the series is set during this era.
+- The Great Emperor in Song Dynasty depicts the life of Song Taizu Zhao Kuangyin; the first few episodes of the series is set during this era.

 The Song was the first government to issue paper money.
 It did not work out as well as they hoped; again, contending dynasties, war, and then conquest by the Mongols.
 This was a time when China had reached such a level of economic development that it had its own 'industrious' revolution (a flourishing of consumer-culture and economic specialization without steam-engines being invented, which has happened quite a few times in human history); yearly steel output in Song China would not be equaled anywhere in the world until the mid-19th century.
 The forges of the Song-Empire (population c.100 million) produced more steel than Great Britain in the entire 19th century (population 10 million or less), and Song engineers and artisans mastered the construction and efficient use of charcoal-forges and water-powered looms, producing metalwork and textiles in massive quantities - making them affordable to even the poorest peasant.

-In 1115, a fourth empire arose in the form of the Jin (not to be confused with the Jin Dynasty founded by the Sima family at the end of the Three Kingdoms period), founded by the Jurchen people in Central Manchuria.
+In 1115, a fourth empire arose in the form of the Jin note (not to be confused with the Jin Dynasty founded by the Sima family at the end of the Three Kingdoms period), founded by the Jurchen people in Central Manchuria.
 (They would later re-emerge under a new name, the Manchus, and found the Qing Dynasty—see below).
 Facing a common enemy, the Song and the Jin concluded an alliance against the Liao in 1120 that would lead to the destruction of the latter.
 (The surviving Khitan nobility fled westward and established another kingdom known as either Western Liao or Kara Khitay in modern Xinjiang).
 However, the Song and the Jin never quite trusted each other and their relations broke down altogether when a Jin governor defected to Song after the war and Song seized the border territory under his control.
 Jin decided to solve the Song problem once and for all by launching a full scale invasion in 1125.
 Its forces captured the Song capital Kaifeng in 1127 and took the Song emperor Qinzong prisoner (as well as the former emperor Huizong, who had abdicated in favour of his eldest son, when the Jurchens began their invasion).
 The former emperors of Song would live out their days in the Jurchen heartland of Manchuria, with humiliating titles of "Marquess of Muddled Virtue" and "Marquess Twice Muddled."
-Jin also conquered the Song territory north of the Huai River, forcing its remnants, now under the leadership of Gaozong, the younger brother of Qinzong, to move their capital from Kaifeng to Hangzhou (The Song Dynasty based at Kaifeng is called the Northern Song, while that with Hangzhou as the capital is called the Southern Song).
+Jin also conquered the Song territory north of the Huai River, forcing its remnants, now under the leadership of Gaozong, a younger half-brother of Qinzong, to move their capital from Kaifeng to Hangzhou (The Song Dynasty based in Kaifeng is called the Northern Song, while the one with Hangzhou as the capital is called the Southern Song).

 The period was known as a cultural powerhouse, taking the cues established by the Tang to new heights.
 Poetry, painting and pottery flourished.
 The famed Chinese bureaucracy and its exams were codified.
 Mechanical printing was invented.

 During this period, the Song imperial army was equipped with incendiary weapons, multiple-rocket-launcher-systems, gun-artillery, and explosive grenades, which made gave their armed forces the most complicated (and expensive) weaponry of their time.
-Yet, the Song were increasingly cash-strapped and hard-pressed to defend themselves against the Liao, the Western Xia, Jin, and eventually, the Mongols.
+Yet, the Song were increasingly cash-strapped and hard-pressed to defend themselves against the Liao, the Western Xia, Jin, and eventually, the Mongols. note

 Out of the 24 Histories, three were dedicated to the three most important dynasties: